nuxeo-archives/nuxeo-postgresql-replication/README.txt

 help, -h, --help, ?
     This help.

-init
+conf
-    Initialize the current directory as replication managing directory.
+    Initialize the current directory as replication managing directory, creating sample configuration files you have to fill.

 setup
     Create and setup needed directories and ownerships